IntelLabs/networkgym/README.md

 northbound_interface[[northbound_interface]]
 end

 adapter --policy--> northbound_interface
 northbound_interface --network_stats--> adapter

 northbound_interface --env_config,policy--> northbound[[northbound_interface]]
 northbound --network_stats--> northbound_interface

 southbound --env_config,policy--> southbound_interface[[southbound_interface]]
 southbound_interface --network_stats--> southbound

 ```

-## Class Structure
+## 📚 Class Structure

 This repository includes the network_gym_client components.
 The network_gym_server and network_gym_env components are hosted in our vLab machines.
 After cloning this repository, users can launch the network_gym_client to remotely connects to the newtork_gym_server and newtork_gym_env via the northbound interface.

-- main()
 - network_gym_client
   - gymnasium.env: *a customized gymnasium environment that communicates with the agent.*
   - adapter: *transform the network stats measurements to obs and reward; translate action to policy that can be applied to the network.*
   - northbound_interface: *communicates network confiugration, network stats and policy between client and network_gym server/environment.*
 - agent: any gymnasium compatible agent.

 ## ⌛ Installation: